sass/sass/doc-src/HAML_CHANGELOG.md

 * Attributes are now sorted, to maintain a deterministic order.

+* Multi-line ERB statements are now properly indented, and those without any content are removed.

 ## [2.2.7](http://github.com/nex3/haml/commit/2.2.7)

 * Fixed an `html2haml` issue where ERB attribute values